gopikaperiyasamy/Face-Recognition-Platform/README.md

 - Live Recognition: Stream webcam input and recognize registered faces in real-time.
 - AI Q&A Interface:Ask semantic questions (e.g., "Who was the last registered person?") using LangChain + OpenAI.

+Qdrant offers vector search with built-in filtering, payload support, and distributed scalability.
+Unlike Faiss, it provides a production-ready API with persistent storage and easy deployment.

  Registration
 - Captures webcam images.